 The research, testing, manufacturing, labeling, approval, selling, marketing, promotion and distribution of products are subject to extensive regulation by the FDA and comparable foreign regulatory authorities.
 We, and any future collaborators, are not permitted to market our product candidates in the United States or in other countries until we, or they, receive approval of a BLA from the FDA or marketing approval from applicable regulatory authorities outside the United States.
 Our product candidates are in various stages of development and are subject to the risks of failure inherent in drug development.
 We have not submitted an application for or received marketing approval for any product candidate in the United States or in any other jurisdiction.
 We have limited experience in conducting and managing the clinical trials necessary to obtain marketing approvals, including FDA approval of a BLA.
 Further, there is no prior history of regulatory approval for product candidates targeting C5a inhibition.
-In addition, while in the past a product was approved for HS using HiSCR as the primary endpoint, in our Phase IIb trial of IFX-1 in HS, for which HiSCR was the primary endpoint and was not met, we developed concerns about HiSCR as an endpoint.
-We intend to discuss with the FDA the use of an alternative endpoint to HiSCR as the primary endpoint in a potential future clinical trial of IFX-1 for HS.
-However, there is no guarantee that the FDA will permit us to do so.
-As a result, the regulatory pathway for IFX-1 is unclear.
+In addition, while in the past a product was approved for HS using HiSCR as the primary clinical endpoint, in our Phase IIb trial of vilobelimab in HS, for which HiSCR was the primary endpoint and was not met, we developed concerns about HiSCR as a clinical endpoint.
+In March 2021 we have submitted a Special Protocol Assessment, or SPA to the FDA outlining the clinical development pathway for vilobelimab in HS, including the use of an alternative endpoint to HiSCR as the primary endpoint in a potential future clinical trial of vilobelimab.
+However, there is no guarantee that the FDA will accept our request for an SPA.
+As a result, the regulatory pathway for vilobelimab remains unclear.

 The process of obtaining marketing approvals, both in the United States and abroad, is lengthy, expensive and uncertain.
 It may take many years, if approval is obtained at all, and can vary substantially based upon a variety of factors, including the type, complexity and novelty of the product candidates involved.
 Securing marketing approval requires the submission of extensive preclinical and clinical data and supporting information to regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.
+Securing marketing approval also requires the submissions of extensive preclinical and clinical data and supporting information to regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.
+Securing marketing approval also requires the submissions of extensive preclinical and clinical data and supporting information to regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.

-Securing marketing approval also requires the submission of information about the product manufacturing process to, and inspection of manufacturing facilities by, the regulatory authorities.
+sion of information about the product manufacturing process to, and inspection of manufacturing facilities by, the regulatory authorities.
 The FDA or other regulatory authorities may determine that our product candidates are not safe and effective, only moderately effective or have undesirable or unintended side effects, toxicities or other characteristics that preclude our obtaining marketing approval or prevent or limit commercial use.
 In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a drug candidate's clinical development and may vary among jurisdictions.
 Any marketing approval we ultimately obtain may be limited or subject to restrictions or post-approval commitments that render the approved product not commercially viable.
-The FDA, EMA or any comparable foreign regulatory authorities may delay, limit or deny approval of IFX-1 for many reasons, including:
+The FDA, EMA or any comparable foreign regulatory authorities may delay, limit or deny approval of vilobelimab for many reasons, including: